ahunt2045/MakeChangeProject/README.md

 ### Overview
 * 1st week Java Project: Cash Register
-The user will required to enter two monetary amounts.
+The user will be required to enter two monetary amounts.
 There are two acceptable formats:
   - 00.00 with range 00.00 - 20.00
   - 0 with range 0-20